erduoniba/HDBestGuitar/Pods/Mantle/README.md

 }
 ```

+`key` is the key that applies to your model object; not the original JSON key.
+Keep this in mind if you transform the key names using `+JSONKeyPathsByPropertyKey`.

 For added convenience, if you implement `+<key>JSONTransformer`,
 `MTLJSONAdapter` will use the result of that method instead.
 For example, dates
 that are commonly represented as strings in JSON can be transformed to `NSDate`s